 In the Mangalore study, the combination of warmer water and reduced salinity did indeed have a significant effect on the health (and edibility) of the mussels.

-More Demand for Shellfish, Less Supply
+More Demand, Less Supply

 According to Turner, climate change will threaten the rapidly-growing tropical shellfish industry, which is already under pressure from India’s increasingly urbanised population.